 The approval from a U of M Research Ethics Board (REB) may be required prior to the student proceeding with the information gathering procedures for the thesis or practicum.
 The original letter of the approval from the REB should be kept by the student.
 For further information on ethics refer to: http://umanitoba.ca/research/orec/

 a) Title PageThe title must be a meaningful description of the content of the research.
 The author’s name should be in full, identical to the name under which they are registered and be consistent on all other documents.
 The title page should contain the following information: the title of the thesis or practicum, the name of the University, the degree for which the thesis or practicum is submitted, the name of the unit, the full name of the author, and the copyright notation ©.
 This universal copyright symbol must be included on the title page.
 View sample

 b) AbstractThe abstract is expected to provide a concise account of the thesis or practicum.
 Abstract maximum length is 150 words for a Master’s and 350 words for a Ph.D.
 An abstract should contain a statement of the problem, methods, results and conclusions.

 c) AcknowledgementsThe content of this single page is left to the discretion of the author.
 The page may make reference to the student’s advisor and advisory committee members and other people who have provided invaluable assistance to the student throughout their thesis/practicum development.
 Financial assistance received to conduct the research should be included here.

 d) DedicationA page pertaining to dedication is allowed.

-f) List of TablesThe list of tables follows the Table of Contents and should follow the same format.
+f) List of TablesThe list of tables immediately follows the Table of Contents and should follow the same format.
 This list includes the number of each table, their title, and their page number.

-g) List of FiguresThe list of figures follows the List of Tables and should follow the same format as the Table of Contents.
+g) List of FiguresThe list of figures immediately follows the List of Tables and should follow the same format as the Table of Contents.
 The list includes the number of each figure, their title, and their page number.

 ii) Thesis Format